Wedding Tips and Wording Ideas

 How do I word my invite?

-One of our most frequently asked questions is about how to structure invitations, what to include and what sort of wording to use.
+One of our most frequently asked questions for wedding tips is about how to structure invitations, what to include and what sort of wording to use.
 People always worry about how they will invite their guests without offending anyone.

 We believe that wording should be personal to you.
 If you’d like to add humour or